ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 14 {{!RFC2119}} {{!RFC8174}} when, and only when, they appear in all capitals, as shown here.

+The normative keywords in this document define requirements for future SIMAP specifications and implementations that claim conformance to SIMAP, and do not impose requirements on this document itself.

 This document makes use of the following terms:

 Domain: